 It is difficult to determine how much of this building was roofed.
 A minimalist interpretation would be for a central part to be roofed along an east-west ridge line, with a lean-to to the west and an open-sided area to its east (for the latter to be open, but fenced off: some sort of distinction is implied by the different posthole types along its northern wall line).
 An alternative arrangement would see a north-south ridge line running the full width of the building spanning c 7.5m and an open area to its east.
-In the latter case, it is noticeable that the east-west channel within the building runs quite straight where it would then have been covered, but meanders/changes direction in what would have then become an external area.
+In the latter case, it is noticeable that the east-west channel within the building runs quite straight where it would then have been covered, but meanders/changes direction in what would have then become an external

 An even greater weight of CBM (175kg) was recovered from the vicinity of this building, including examples of bessales and pedales.
 Many of these fragments were, however, recycled or comprised single examples such as flues.
 Some of the imbrices could have been used to cap the stone-tile roof (see section 6.3 on the high overall ratio of imbrices to tegulae), and other elements may have been used with the hearth and channel noted above.
 The remainder have no clear implications for the superstructure or functioning of the building.
-The wider interpretation of this building is set out below: see section 9.3.

-The third structure, Building G112, was set up on top of the collapsed stone roof of building G106, but only after the latter's position had been sealed by a series of dumps and accumulations (G109), suggesting a chronological gap between the two.
-The foundations of the new building comprised a series of intrusions up to 1.5 m across packed with cobbles and clay (fig 6.9).
+The wider interpretation of this building is set out below: see section 9.3 chronological gap between the two.
+The foundations of the new building comprised a series of intrusions up to $1.5 \,\mathrm{m}$ across packed with cobbles and clay (fig 6.9).
 Although wide, these cuts were only c 0.25m deep, thus constituting shallow scoops too insubstantial to have supported free-standing uprights.
-They must therefore represent large clay post-pads, the base for a rectangular, timber-framed building measuring perhaps 22 m east-west by 7.5 m north-south.
+They must therefore represent large clay post-pads, the base for a rectangular, timber-framed building measuring perhaps $22 \,\mathrm{m}$ east-west by $7.5 \,\mathrm{m}$ north-south.